ihsanfullstack/ucdproject/README.md

 For my testing this was limited simply because my site is static and doesn't have any functionaltiy, as I understand this is the scope of the assignment.

-The main testing occured simply by using google developer tools, and viewing the site on all different screen sizes.
+The main testing occured simply by using google developer tools, and viewing the site on all different screen sizes for every different page, including testing the modals.

 I went through all pages, and tried every piece of them - they we're all fine.
 This is of course thanks to bootstrap.